||Street Science - A Physicist's Wanderings off the Beaten Track,

 This book will titillate the mind of all science-friendly readers.

-A soft-cover copy costs US$29 (free surface shipping in the US), and only $12.95 as an e-mail attachment (PDF file).
+A soft-cover copy costs US$29 (free surface shipping in the US).
 If you are interested in ordering

 a copy, please make a check to Theodore Modis and send it to: Theodore Modis,

 You can also pay via PAYPAL (tmodis[at]yahoo.com) see below.

 Contact us for more information.